AMWA-TV/is-11/docs/Behaviour - Server Side.md

 Non-empty `constraint_sets` array MUST be treated as unordered unless at least one Constraint Set has `urn:x-nmos:cap:meta:preference` attribute.

 Active Constraints are satisfied when any of its Constraint Sets are satisfied in terms of [BCP-004-01][BCP-004-01].
+Active Constraints are violated when at least one Parameter Constraint of each Constraint Set is not satisfied in terms of [BCP-004-01][BCP-004-01].

 ## State of Sender

 A Sender managed with IS-11 has the following states:
 - `Unconstrained` when Active Constraints of this Sender is an empty `constraint_sets` array.
 - `Constrained` when the Active Constraints are satisfied.
-- `Active Constraints Violation` when at least one Parameter Constraint of each Constraint Set is not satisfied.
+- `Active Constraints Violation` when Active Constraints are violated.
 - `No Signal` when there is no signal from Inputs associated with this Sender.
 - `Awaiting Signal` when the signal from Inputs associated to this Sender is transitioning and the signal is not stable yet.
 This is a transitional state until one of the previous ones can be established.
 It is RECOMMENDED to not update resources such as Flow and Source associated with a Sender while in this state.